 If I live in another state for a portion of the year, how much of my income is taxable by Wisconsin?

 It depends on whether or not you remained a legal resident of Wisconsin for the entire year.
 During the time that you are a legal Wisconsin resident, Wisconsin taxes your income from all sources.
 During the time that you aren't a legal Wisconsin resident, Wisconsin taxes only your income from Wisconsin sources.

 You are considered a part-year resident only if you were domiciled in Wisconsin for part of the year and in another state for the rest of the year.

 Your domicile is your true, fixed, and permanent home where you intend to remain permanently and indefinitely and to which, whenever absent, you intend to return.
 It is often referred to as "legal residence."
 You can be physically present or residing in one state but maintain a domicile in another.
 You can have only one domicile at a time.
 For more information, see

 Wisconsin Publication 122,

-Tax Information for Part-Year Residents and Nonresidents of Wisconsin for 2019.
+Tax Information for Part-Year Residents and Nonresidents of Wisconsin.